itaysk/itaysk.github.io/_posts/2017-11-20-deployment-strategies-defined.md

 There are probably other names and terms you expected to see on this list.
 I'd argue that those "missing" terms can be seen as variants of these primary strategies.

-And one final note before we begin: this post is about definitions, methodologies and approaches and not about how to implement them in any technology stack.
+And one final note before we begin: this post is about definitions, methodologies and approaches and not about how to implement them in any technology stack.
 A technical tutorial will follow in another post.
 Stay tuned!

 ## Reckless Deployment
 a.k.a: Highlander, Simple